5 Best Hammock Tents For Summer Camping

 Outdoors Jungle Explorer Camping Hammock Tent

-This Easthills Outdoors hammock tent is slightly lighter than the Sunyear tent at only 4 lbs. to carry, but can still hold up to 600 lbs. or two people.
-Made from nylon and 210T Taffeta, this tent has great ventilation and allows you your privacy.
-It also keeps out the bugs with a mosquito mesh that contains 2500 holes per square inch so that they can’t get in.
+This Easthills Outdoors hammock tent is slightly lighter than the Sunyear tent, at only 4 lbs. to carry, but it can still hold up to 600 lbs. or two people.
+Made from nylon and 210T Taffeta, this tent has excellent ventilation and allows privacy.
+It also keeps out the bugs with a mosquito mesh containing 2500 holes per square inch so they can’t get in.

-Need to store your phone or keys inside your hammock?
-Inside the tent are internal hanging loops and pockets to keep your essentials close to you.
+Do you need to store your phone or keys inside your hammock?
+The tent has internal hanging loops and pockets to keep your essentials close to you.

-Included with this tent are carabiners, tree straps, aluminum stakes, rainfly, bug net, ropes, and guylines.
+This tent includes carabiners, tree straps, aluminum stakes, rainfly, bug nets, ropes, and guylines.

 Check out the latest price for Easthill’s hammock tent!